What We Do

 sell your homemade jams, jellies, cookies, cakes, pies and bread that you make

 in your home kitchen at farmers’ markets?
 But first, you need to have a label

-approved from the WVDA Communications and Marketing Division.
+approved from the WVDA Business Development Division.
 There’s a West

 Virginia Farmers’ Market Vendors Guide that explains more about the four basic

 labeling requirements.
 Contact Marketing Specialist Teresa Halloran at